mythridium/godot_wry/README.md

 > [!WARNING]
 > This extension is in active development, broken stuff is expected and contributions are appreciated!

+These features should soon be completed before the 1.0.0 release:

 - Load URLs from Godot project files via `res://`
 - React to property changes (such as changing the URL, size and visibility)
 - Implement JS evaluation
 - Fix transparency when `full_window_size` is enabled
-- Platform support

 ## 📚 License

-The Godot WRY extension is license under MIT.
+The Godot WRY extension is licensed under MIT.
 WRY is licensed under Apache-2.0/MIT.